 Romantic is a relatively new 'mystery' subgenre, primarily from romance publisher Harlequin's Intrigue division.
 (Their offerings are known in the business as a 'continuity series.')
 Instead of a 'romance' style plot-line, these novels/series follow 'police procedural' and other genre patterns, with long story arcs and numerous crossover characters.
 What sets them apart is an emphasis on strong and compassionate heroines, who enjoy successful and fulfilling personal relationships with men.
 Julie Miller's "The Precinct" novels are a good example.

 Serials or Series is a descriptive category, in which a strong protagonist drives many novels.
 Beginning in 1878, Anna Katherine Green developed this subgenre in the USA, with her "Ebenezer Gryce and Amelia Butterworth" novels (and others).
 Ever since 1887, Sir Arthur Conan Doyle's "Sherlock Holmes" franchise has towered over 'mystery' fiction.
-Sue Grafton's "Alphabet" series, starring female detective Kinsey Millhone, began in 1983 with A is for Alibi and now up to V is for Vengeance, with the express intent of reaching Z. Janet Evanovich's "Stephanie Plum" series has strong 'slapstick humor' elements, and began with numbered titles, which are now up to 22, plus others.
+Sue Grafton's "Alphabet" series, starring female detective Kinsey Millhone, began in 1983 with A is for Alibi and now up to Y is for Yesterday.
+(The the author has passed away; she did not write a manuscript for 'Z' and her estate decided that 'Y' would be the final book.)
+Janet Evanovich's "Stephanie Plum" series has strong 'slapstick humor' elements, and began with numbered titles, which are now up past 26, plus others.

 Supernatural mysteries comprise a small yet venerable subgenre, overlapping with 'fantasy.'
 These stories follow the standard 'mystery' format, with a strange crime or murder, where the villian turns out to be an actual ghost (or other fantastic being).
 Mother-and-son authors Kate and Hesketh Prichard's 1899 novel Ghosts depicts the brilliant scientist Flaxman Low discovering same.